djlucas/initd/profile.md

 **Independence Requirements:**
 - Each daemon has a clearly defined purpose
 - Each can function without others being present
-- Each manages its own control (write) and status (read-only) sockets
+- Each manages its own control (write) and status (read-only) sockets in dedicated subdirectories
 - Each can be packaged/installed separately
 - Cross-daemon communication is optional, not required